-- Rocking bowl: Each CPL location has a rocking bowl for children to use.
+- Rocking bowl: Each CPL location has a rocking bowl.
 A rocking bowl is large enough for a child to sit inside and get comforting sensory stimulation by rocking or spinning.

 - Meeting rooms: Does your family need a quieter space?
 Book a meeting room or study room online, or ask if one is available during your visit.